Victormbaabu/birthdaycalculator/README.md

-# {PORTFOLIO PAGE}
+# {BIRTHDAY AKAN CALCULATOR}
-#### {Simple webpage to view a portfolio}, {Nov 2021}
+#### {Simple webpage to calculate the birthday and display the Akan name of the person}, {Nov 2021}
 #### By **{Victor Muguna Mbaabu}**
 ## Description
-{This  a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.}
+{This  a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+Akan names are derived from Ghanian culture.
+Frequently in Ghana, children are given their first name as a 'day name' which corresponds to the day in the week they were born.}
 ## Setup/Installation Requirements
 * Open github
 * Navigate to the Projects name